 transparent,

-can be dyed
+can be painted

 in any color

-products in plastic packaging have a short shelf life
+Products in plastic packaging have a short shelf life

 lungs

-some bottles contain harmful substances
+Some bottles contain harmful substances

 convenient to transport

-Planet in a plastic bag
+Planet in plastic packaging

 Experts say